dmrn-limri/dmrn-limri.github.io/_posts/2026-02-10-mapping-music-research-london.md

 * Royal College of Music
   * [Centre for Performance Science](https://performancescience.ac.uk/) (with Imperial)

+* Royal Academy of Music

+* SOAS University of London (School of Oriental and African Studies)
+  * Department of Music

 * Kingston University
   * Department of Performing Arts